-“I’m so tired of hearing, ‘People in the medical field shouldn’t complain because they knew what they signed up for.’
+“As a nurse, I’m so tired of hearing, ‘People in the medical field shouldn’t complain because they knew what they signed up for.’

 Yes, I signed up to be a Nurse.

 I signed up knowing I would always go to work with the possibility of coming into contact with well-known but incurable diseases such as HIV and AIDS.
 We face hepatitis, c-diff, MRSA, VRE, ESBL, and Tuberculosis while knowing that contracting any of those could severely alter our personal health.
-Yes, I signed up for those things.

 Let me tell you what I did not sign up for.

 Yes, we all know what we signed up for, and I can assure you, this isn’t it.

 This story was submitted to Love What Matters by Angela Perkins.
 You can follow her on Facebook.
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Be sure to subscribe to our free email newsletter for our best stories.

 ‘My job is affected.
 I’m worried for my husband who is a paramedic.
 I have a right to be angry, confused, scared, hopeful.’: During coronavirus pandemic, woman urges ‘be compassionate, stand together’